 An injured worker who sustains injury from a fall through a hazardous opening is not required to prove any negligence on the part of the owner or general contractor under Labor Law §240(1).
 The injured construction worker need only prove that a violation of the statute was a cause of his injury.
 For example, the Courts have held that the statute was violated when there was nothing covering an opening on an elevated floor to prevent a worker from falling several stories and sustaining injury.
 The Courts have held that the statute was violated when the covering over a hole moved when pressure was applied and caused the worker to fall through and sustain injury.
 The Courts have held that the statute was violated when an uncovered opening was not surrounded by rope, cones, or other type of barricade to prevent a worker from falling through and sustaining injury.
 The Courts have held that the statute was violated when a worker fell through an opening and sustained injury and was not provided with a safety harness and safety rope or otherwise tied off.
 The Courts have held that the statute was violated when a worker fell through an opening and there was no netting to prevent injury.

-If you or a loved one has been injured through a construction accident you may want to contact an experienced attorney who can analyze the facts of your case and help determine whether the owner and general contractor violated New York Labor Law §240(1).
+If you or a loved one has been injured in a construction accident you may want to contact an experienced attorney who can analyze the facts of your case and help determine whether the owner and general contractor violated New York Labor Law §240(1).
 We offer over 20 years of experience at Oresky & Associates, PLLC. and are here to help you.
-You can contact us by telephone 24 hours a day, seven days a week (718) 993-9999.
-You may also contact us online.
+You can contact us by telephone 24 hours a day, seven days a week.

 We have two convenient locations in New York: